 Osteopathy is the science of human mechanics.
 An Osteopath uses various manual techniques to diagnose and treat musculoskeletal problems.

 Musculoskeletal imbalances often manifest as back pain, neck pain or as pain in other parts of the body.
-Osteopathic treatment focuses on restoring balance and correcting alignment.
+Our Osteopathic treatment in Dubai focuses on restoring balance and correcting alignment.
 Once the balance has been restored, the body begins to heal itself.
 In this way, Osteopaths facilitate the natural healing process of the body.
 This is achieved by a combination of techniques such as neuromuscular, fascial, craniosacral, visceral, indirect techniques and direct Osteopathic manipulation.

 Once treatment is complete, appropriate exercises can help maintain postural integrity and hopefully reduce the possibility of future episodes of the same condition.

 Osteopathy for Back Pain Treatment in Dubai

 Visit any of our two clinics for neck or back pain treatment in Dubai.
 Our team of highly trained and experienced osteopaths can help identify the cause of your back pain and use various techniques to provide relief.
 For example, they may use osteopathic manipulation and soft tissue massage to move joints back into their place and relax stressed muscles.

 In addition, our practitioners will teach you exercises and give you advice on how to further reduce back pain or prevent chronic back pain from developing; for example, through exercises designed to strengthen and realign your body posture.

 Get in touch with us today to know more about how our osteopaths can provide treatment of neck, back pain or pain in other parts of the body.

 - People suffering from back pain or pain in the neck and shoulders

 - People suffering from sports injuries